 “Dear CarBuyer, I want a good family estate car for a budget of £10,000 - what do you recommend?”

-While the increased dimensions of an estate car mean they’re slightly heavier than a hatchback, they typically share the same platform and engine range, meaning performance and fuel economy rarely suffers significantly.
-Most are also very similar to drive when compared with hatchbacks too.
+With a number of new models and a huge variety of estate cars on the used market, there’s plenty of choice, meaning that you can reap the benefits of an estate while making some big savings too.
+While the increased dimensions of an estate car mean they’re slightly heavier than a hatchback, they typically share the same platform and engine range, meaning the driving experience and fuel economy are very similar.

-The Peugeot 308 SW is an estate that offers 660 litres of luggage space - the most in its class.
+Even with the rise of the SUV, there are plenty of new estates to choose from.
 Renault offers the Megane Sport Tourer, while the Toyota Corolla Touring Sports estate is one of the few hybrid load-luggers on offer.
-German manufacturers continue to offer estate versions of their best-selling hatchbacks as well, and the latest Volkswagen Golf Estate and SEAT Leon ST are scheduled to arrive later this year.
+German manufacturers continue to offer estate versions of their best-selling hatchbacks as well, such as the Volkswagen Golf Estate.

 The practical choice: Skoda Octavia Estate

 Facelifted third-generation Octavia estates came as standard with alloy wheels, climate control, an eight-speaker stereo and an eight-inch infotainment screen.
-The Octavia has the largest boot here, with a maximum capacity of 1,740 litres.
+The Octavia also has the largest boot on this list, with a maximum capacity of 1,740 litres.

 Skoda offered a broad range of engines in the Octavia.
 The 138bhp 1.4 tsi four-cylinder petrol is a punchy unit that will go from 0-62mph in just over eight seconds, but diesel models are far more common.
 The 148bhp 2.0-litre TDI offers similar performance, but with 50mpg-plus economy.